shred/acme4j/src/doc/docs/usage/order.md

 * Use an asynchronous architecture instead of a blocking `Thread.sleep()`.
 * Check if `auth.fetch()` returns a retry-after `Instant`, and wait for the next update at least until this moment is reached.
 See the [example](../example.md) for a simple way to do that.

 The CA server may start with the validation immediately after `trigger()` is invoked, so make sure your server is ready to respond to requests before invoking `trigger()`.
-Otherwise the challenge might fail instantly.
+Otherwise, the challenge might fail instantly.

 Also keep your response available until the status has changed to `VALID` or `INVALID`.
 The ACME server may check your response multiple times, and from different IPs!
 If the status gets `VALID` or `INVALID`, the response you have set up before is not needed anymore.
 It can (and should) be removed.